mesabuca/mesabuca.github.io/source/_posts/2016-04-21-some-methods-and-usageof-them.markdown

 to_s            # Its converting to strings
 to_i            # Its converting to integer
 to_a            # Its converting to array
-each	        # Processing each variable in arrays split           # it takes in a string and returns an array. to_sym          # it convert to symbol and using symbol faster than string
+each            # Processing each variable in arrays split           # it takes in a string and returns an array. to_sym          # its converting to symbol and using symbol faster than string
 ```